chefArchitect/chefArchitect.github.io/_posts/apispots/bdd/2015-05-26-a-first-example.md

 # Testing an API
 {:class="page-header"}

-In this section you will how to start using the **BDD API Testing** service for running tests against a RESTful API.
+In this section you will learn how to start using the **BDD API Testing** service for running tests against a RESTful API.
 {:class="lead"}

 For this first example, we will be using the [**OpenWeatherMap** API](http://openweathermap.org/api){:target='_blank'} that is an open weather forecast service.